The sweet responds to an innate attraction of man because then give it up?

 - aggregate and emulsify by replacing the task of eggs and dairy products, which are fundamental in the preparation of veggies, sauces and baked goods.

 It is extracted from the nectar of the blue agave roots (Agave tequilana weber), a plant native to Mexico.
 Contains about 80% sugar the rest is water.
+When you replace the sugar with this sweetener to prepare the baked goods to avoid burning them, lower the cooking temperature by 25 ° C.

 food preparation obtained from the fermentation of whole sweet rice with mushroom koji (Aspergillus oryzae), the same used for the production of miso.